 What’s Covered by a Manufacturer's Warranty?

 Every phone manufacturer carefully tracks the expenses it incurs in providing warranty service and repairs.
-They don’t want to offer too liberal a warranty — one that covers every conceivable hazard — because that level of coverage would prove too expensive for the company.
+They don’t want to offer too comprehensive of a warranty — one that covers every conceivable hazard — because that level of coverage would prove too expensive for the company.
 Instead, they try to strike a balance by covering common hazards and equipment failures that won’t cost the company more than they’re willing to spend to fund their warranty program.

 So, let’s take a look at what’s covered by a typical manufacturer’s warranty, most of which are in force for one year from purchase.